srii-10/my-portfolio/THM-Projects/Project 01 - Alert Investigation/Case-03-Blacklisted-External-URL-Firewall.md

 The destination IP address is also flagged as MALICIOUS.<br>
 <img width="654" height="271" alt="Screenshot 2026-09-17 095605" src="https://github.com/user-attachments/assets/63fc7fd7-daeb-43f0-be94-ca602444bb56" />

-This alert is linked to a previously identified phishing email that targeted the same user a few minutes ago.
+The alert is linked to a previously identified phishing email that targeted the same user a few minutes ago.
 The user attempted to access the malicious URL, but the connection was blocked by the firewall.
 No evidence of a successful compromise was found during the investigation.

 ### Classification & Escalation
 | Classification     | Escalation   |